Lexi Nutter, Rae Fredericks & Caroline Riley Carberry

 The circular walls were decked with Baker Creek seed packets, Tula hats, hori-hori knives, beeswax candles and dried or drying herbs.
 It all added together to create an immersive sense of enchantment.

 Cultivate is one of a trio of eco-naturalist ventures on the property.
-It shares the space with a garden and ecology school for kids – the Whole Life Learning Center - and 7 Feathers Apothecary.
+It shares the space with garden and ecology school for kids – the Whole Life Learning Center - and 7 Feathers Apothecary.

 Central to nursery, school and apothecary is a ¼ acre edible & medicinal forest garden, with all sorts of mugworts, calendulas, yarrows and antique roses, along with a variety of plums, pears, jujube, ginkgo, vitex, hawthorn and many other native trees and shrubs.